Sri Lanka itineraries: 4 incredible routes to explore the island

 Nilaveli: 1 day

-There are many fabulous beaches on the east coast but few rival the 4km-long (2.5-mile) sands of Nilavelli.
+Few of the fabulous beaches on the east coast rival the 4km-long sands of Nilaveli.
 There's not much to do here except slow down, go swimming and relax, though the snorkeling off nearby Pigeon Island is fantastic for coral and black-tip reef sharks.
 Certified divers can explore the wreck of an aircraft carrier.

 Next stop: Drive 1 hour from Nilaveli to Kuchchaveli Beach.